Open-shell frozen natural orbital approach for quantum eigensolvers: Results

-In addition to converging the T$_1$-S$_0$ energy gap more systematically, the \gls{ZAPT-FNO} approach also generates a Hamiltonian which converges to the \emph{true} ground state energy, than the \gls{CMO} approach with \gls{iQCC}.
+The ZAPT-FNO approach achieves both systematic and accurate convergence, compared with the \gls{CMO} approach.
+The absolute energies from the \gls{iQCC} optimized results for \gls{ZAPT-FNO} converge to the \emph{true} ground state energy, while the \gls{CMO} approach converges to a value above the ground state.
 Consider the CAS(16,32) active space size, which reproduces the T$_1$-S$_0$ energy gap to within \SI{2}{\milli\hartree} of the \gls{CCSD-T} value both for the \gls{CMO} and \gls{ZAPT-FNO} approaches, as shown in Table~\ref{tab:o2-cmo-vs-fno}.
 We can show that the apparent accuracy of the \gls{CMO} T$_1$-S$_0$ gap is only due to favorable error cancellation, rather than a more accurate total energy of either the T$_1$ or S$_0$ state.
 We can observe this error cancellation by considering the absolute total energies of the T$_1$ and S$_0$ states individually, as shown in Table~\ref{tab:o2-cmo-vs-fno}.
 Specifically, the S$_0$ energy computed with the \gls{FNO}+$\Delta E_{\text{FNO}}$ correction matches the \gls{CCSD-T} reference value exactly, and the T$_1$ energy lies within \SI{2}{\milli\hartree} of the reported \gls{CCSD-T} reference.
 In contrast, the \gls{CMO}-based calculation overestimates both the S$_0$ and T$_1$ energies by approximately \SI{347}{\milli\hartree} and \SI{345}{\milli\hartree}, respectively, relative to \gls{CCSD-T}.
 This is a similar effect shown in Fig.~\ref{fig:o2-gap-convergence}b, where the \gls{CMO} approach appears to converge to the correct T$_1$-S$_0$ gap at CAS(8,16), but subsequently exhibits non-monotonic behavior as the active space size is increased.